 The Alentejo Region is the largest olive oil-producing region in Portugal and concentrates 70% of the national production.
 Three of the six olive oil production zones with a Protected Designation of Origin (DOP) in Portugal are located in this region.
 The most typical olive varieties in Alentejo are Galician, Cobrançosa, Cordovil de Serpa and Verdeal Alentejana.

 Another prominent region is Trás-os-Montes, located in the north of Portugal and known for its beautiful valleys, which also has DOP olive oil.
 In this region, the most used olive varieties are Verdeal and Madural.

 DOP Olive Oils from Portugal

 - Azeite de Moura DOP

 - Azeites da Beira Interior (Azeite da Beira Alta, Azeite da Beira Baixa) DOP

 - Azeites do Ribatejo DOP

-Portugal offers many options for olive tourism, the country is not extensive but its geography is rich and diverse, so it is possible to discover olive oils from different terroirs in a single trip.
-In fact, often where there is olive oil production, there is also wine production – a perfect combination of interests for the food traveller.
+Portugal offers many options for olive tourism.
+The country is not extensive, but its geography is rich and diverse, so it is possible to discover olive oils from different terroirs in a single trip.
+In fact, you will often find olive oil production and wine production in the same region – a perfect combination for the food traveler.

 The best way to learn more about olive oil is to follow the olive oil routes of the DOP regions: the Alentejo Olive Oil Route, the Olive Oil Route in Trás-os-Montes, or even discover the plantations in the Algarve region, where you can find the oldest olive trees in the country.